 Not all cod fillets are created equal.
 Cook time may vary, depending on the thickness of the fish and exactly how cold the cod fillets are when you place them in the oven.

 In Canada, the recommended minimum internal cooking temperature for fish is 158 degrees Fahrenheit.
-In the United states, the recommended minimum internal cooking temperature for fish is 145 degrees Fahrenheit.

 Use an instant-read food thermometer to be sure!
 It’s your best friend here!